wp-plugins/reveal-ids-for-wp-admin-25/readme.txt

 1. Installation finished.

 == Changelog ==

+= 1.2.7 =
+* Plugin now requires at least 2.6
+* Readme.txt updated to be more compliant with the readme.txt standard
+* Moved screenshots off the package to the assets/ folder

 = 1.2.6 =
 * Removed capability options.
 If you don't want to see IDs on a particular panel, just remove them via Screen Options.